SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/haproxy-opentelemetry.md

 - **Endpoint**.
 The URL of the httpd status endpoint (default: `http://localhost:8404/stats`).
 - **HAProxy logs Path**.
 Enter the path to the log file for your HAProxy instance.

 The path of the log file configured to capture haproxy logs is needed to be given here.
 The files are typically located in `/var/log/haproxy*.log`.
-If you're using a customized path, check the haproxy.conf file for this information.
-You can add any custom fields which you want to tag along with the data ingested in Sumo.
+If you're using a customized path, check the `haproxy.conf` file for this information.
+You can add any custom fields which you want to tag along with the data ingested in Sumo Logic.
 Click on the **Download YAML File** button to get the yaml file.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/HAProxy-OpenTelemetry/HAProxy-YAML.png' style={{border:'1px solid gray'}} alt="YAML" />